Theory on variational high-dimensional tensor networks: Numerical results

-Based on our numerical results, for the global loss function, we observe an exponential decay in $\text{Var}(\partial_\theta \mathcal{L}_g)$ as the system size increases.
-In contrast, for the local loss function, $\text{Var}(\partial_\theta \mathcal{L}_l)$ converges to a finite value.
-We present the distribution of $\text{Var}(\partial_\theta \mathcal{L})$ over different sites in Fig.~\ref{figure_numerical_PEPS} (b) and (c).
-For the global loss function, $\text{Var}(\partial_\theta \mathcal{L}_g)$ is uniformly distributed across all sites.
-However, for the local loss function, the site that corresponds to the local observable acted on presents the largest variance, where the variance decays exponentially with the distance between the site hosts local observable and the site hosts the derivative parameter.
-Our numerical results match precisely with the analytical results presented in Theorem \ref{theorem:global} and Theorem \ref{theorem:local_loss}.
+Based on our numerical results, we observe that as the system size increases, the global loss function exhibits an exponential decay in $\text{Var}(\partial_\theta \mathcal{L}_g)$.
+On the other hand, for the local loss function, $\text{Var}(\partial_\theta \mathcal{L}_l)$ converges to a finite value.
+Those results are consistent with Theorem~\ref{theorem:global} and Theorem~\ref{theorem:local_loss_2}.
+In Figure~\ref{figure_numerical_PEPS} (b) and (c), we present the distribution of $\text{Var}(\partial_\theta \mathcal{L})$ across various sites.
+For the global loss function, we have found that $\text{Var}(\partial_\theta \mathcal{L}_g)$ is uniformly distributed across all sites.
+However, for the local loss function, the site corresponding to the local observable exhibits the highest variance, where the variance reduces as the distance between the site hosting the local observable and the site hosting the derivative parameter increases.
+We note that the decay behavior may not strictly follow an exponential trend.
+Since in the 2D case, there are multiple paths between the sites that host derivative parameters and those that host local observable.
+Additionally, paths with lengths longer than the minimum distance between these two sites also have an impact on the results in a finite-size system.
+Nonetheless, our numerical results confirm the analytical results presented in Theorem \ref{theorem:local_loss}.